things-nyc/boston-dec-2016-demo/blog/boston-blog-post.md

 -------

 The first thing to consider when building an Internet of Things device is, what exactly is being measured?
-For a rain garden, we want to know the temperature and moisture of the growing soil, the temperature of water leaving the drain spout and entering the garden, as well as envronmental conditions like light level, air temperature, and humidity.
+For a rain garden, we want to know the temperature and moisture of the growing soil, the temperature of water leaving the drain spout and entering the garden, as well as environmental conditions like light level, air temperature, and humidity.

 To monitor these variables, we will need a suite of sensors.
 We selected the following sensors: